kgorlen/EVBilling/README.md

 purchased in blocks of 10 kW, and the charge is apportioned to the EV chargers based on their power (kW) ratings.

-Power ratings are specified in EV charger circuit names, which must end with space followed by the power rating in kilowatts (kW).
-For example, these names use the format *bbb*-*uuu*-P*ss* *d.dd*kW, where *bbb* is the building code, *uuu* is the building unit number, *ss* is the parking space number, and *d.dd* is the power rating:
+Power ratings are specified as part EV charger circuit names, which must be followed with space and the power rating in kilowatts (kW).
+Text after "kW" is ignored.
+For example circuit names for The Palace have the format PWS-*uuu*-P*nn* *d.dd*kW, where *uuu* is the Owner's Unit number, *nn* is the EV charger parking space number, and *d.dd* is the power rating of the EV
+charger:

 ```
-PWS-304-P05 1.92kW
+PWS-304-P05 1.92kW (NEMA 5-15R, 3030-PSE-16-7.7C-AS charging cable, nominal 120V*16A)
-PWS-404-P06 1.45kW
+PWS-404-P06 1.45kW (NEMA 5-!5R, Toyota G9060-47130 charging cable, measured June, 2024)
-PWS-502-P07 6.66kW
+PWS-502-P07 6.66kW (Tesla 80A, nominal 208V*32A)
-PWS-405-P14 8.32kW
+PWS-405-P14 8.32kW (Tesla Gen3, nominal 208V*40A)
-PWS-403-P20 6.66kW
+PWS-403-P20 6.66kW (Tesla 80A, nominal 208V*32A)
 ```

 The circuit name without the power rating appears as the account name on